Skip to content

 3.2.2.1 Provider

-A Provider operates Resources in the Gaia-X Ecosystem and offers them as services through Gaia-X Servicer Offering credentials.
+A Provider operates Resources in the Gaia-X Ecosystem and offers them as services through Gaia-X Service Offering credentials.
 For any such service, the Gaia-X Provider defines the Service Offering including terms and conditions as well as technical policies.
 Furthermore, it provides the Service Instance that includes a Credential and associated policies.
 A Gaia-X Provider is responsible for conformity to the claims made.
 If third-party data, services or infrastructure are part of the service offerings the Gaia-X Provider can make those resources available (e.g., through Service Composition) but remains responsible and shall ensure coverage through appropriate back-to-back coverage.

 3.2.2.2 Operator

 Operators are Gaia-X Providers that have been approved by the ecosystem governance to operate Federation Services and the Federation, which are independent of each other.
 There can be one or more Operators per type of Federation Service.
-Ecosystem Participants refer to the loose set of interacting actors that directly or indirectly consume, produce, or provide related Resources.

 3.2.2.3 Consumer